hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 basically you write `below a b` instead of `a below b`

 [13:06:15](#L13o-pGpNgNJqBHpXaAgX3vJgWrD2gEQ_SRamn4tpK8) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I can read Gregg pointed out some consequences, but your suggestion is exactly what I would expect.
-This late switching, especially when combined with multiple direction switched, is a complete mess Ì†ΩÌ∏É
+This late switching, especially when combined with multiple direction switched, is a complete mess üòÉ

 [13:06:25](#PUtM5EaekjtiNdwmhcCBqfG4aphe5JagiYNrk5MlL0c) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 * I can read Gregg pointed out some consequences, but your suggestion is exactly what I would expect.
 This late switching, especially when combined with multiple direction switched, is a complete mess :-)